sventomasek/Godot-TileMap-Procedural-Generation/README.md

 4. Add your structure to the WorldGenerator Node under the Structures section

 # How To Mine Tiles
+1. Add your TileMap Node to a group called "TileMap"
+2. Add the WorldGenerator Node to a group called "WorldGenerator"
 1. Add a Node2D "Pickaxe" to your Player
 2. Attach the PlayerPickaxe.cs script to it
 3. Add a ShapeCast2D as a child of the Pickaxe node